Sagittarius and "surrounding"

 Sagittarius is of mutable fire and "ruled" by modern Jupiter.
 Traditionally Sagittarius is about exploration of life, travels and adventures.
 Wisdom, knowledge, "higher learning" are part of it's expansion.
 So we find here the Teacher, Seeker, Student, Philosopher and so on...
 We define our ideals and have dreams - big dreams!!

 In very early degrees of Sagittarius we find, south of the ecliptic, our Galactic Center.
 A few degrees further, the GEN Galactic equatorial node (see "Gemini" for the other pole of the axis), also the winter solstice point lays in this area and just north of this the Scutum-constellation, which can be looked at as the northern defender of the area.
-North, near Vega, is the "point" where our Sun is moving towards - called the Solar Apex.
-These early degrees define the galactic connection of Sagittarius - we are, by the evolutionary cycle of the Earth asked to expand our awareness and consciousness towards the Universe.
+North, is the "point" where our Sun is moving towards - called the Solar Apex.
+These early degrees define the galactic connection of Sagittarius, the "truth" he's defending - we are, by the evolutionary cycle of the Earth asked to expand our awareness and consciousness towards the Universe, in order to become a "galactic Member".
+It's an inspirational area here, to gain and claim what can support us on the greater evolutionary path.

 Planetary points in Sagittarius: (2020 heliocentric data)